biphenyll/biphenyll/README.md

 <sub>c*h encouraged and w2i bcus im always oftb/afk, doesnt matter if it's in my name or not, i rly need space in my name yk?

-<sub>Lastly: I don't have a DNI list, I block/hide freely
+<sub>Lastly: I don't have a DNI list (this doesn't imply that I support or like any paraphilias or wtv problematic ppl do), I block/hide freely